-IMAS Mawson exhibition space, IMAS forecourt and IMAS waterfront, 20 Castray Esplanade, Battery Point, Hobart, Tasmania.
+IMAS Mawson exhibition space, IMAS Reception and IMAS Wet Laboratories, 20 Castray Esplanade, Battery Point, Hobart, Tasmania.

-Three experimental artists are working with three leading scientists to explore themes related to our changing planet.
-These explorations will conclude in an exhibition of new and challenging artworks at IMAS, Hobart in December 2017.
+Five experimental artists have been working with leading scientists to explore themes related to our changing planet:

-Ken + Julia Yonetani with Associate Professor Julia Blanchard and team on ‘The Future of Human Food’
+Ken + Julia Yonetani with Assoc.
+Professor Julia Blanchard and team:

-Selena de Carvalho with Dr Alistair Hobday and team on ‘Climate Change Intervention and Adaptation’
+Selena de Carvalho with Dr. Alistair Hobday and team:

 Selena de Carvalho’s work for Welcome to the Anthropocene reaches back through deep time and asks the audience to momentarily pause, to come in close and listen to the soft siren of an Icelandic glacier melting.
 A micro recording of a mutable element, a solid form transitioning, after several thousand years back into to a liquid state.
 This sound recording emanates from within a King Billy Pine listening device and draws focus on the use, and transformation of materials that both pre-date the contested epoch of the Anthropocene.